Klauzál tér (Budapest): History

 The original name of this square was Stephans Platz.
 After 1874, it was known as István tér.
 In 1907, the square was named after Gábor Klauzál.
 Gábor Klauzál was a minister of the Reform Age.
 In the year of 1848 he was the Minister of Agriculture, Industry and Trade of Hungary.

 A theater opened in the square in the year of 1872, but destroyed in the year of 1874 because of a conflagration.
-A shopping hall (not open air market) opened in 1897, in the place of former theater; this was the third shopping hall in Budapest.
+A shopping hall (not open air market), Klauzál Square Market Hall, opened in 1897, in the place of former theater; this was the third shopping hall in Budapest.

 Jenő Brandi lived here in this area.
 In memory of Attila Gérecz, martyr of the 1956 Revolution, a plaque was erected at Klauzál tér 9 (Klauzál square 9).
-Attila's first tomb was in the square.
 Another interesting about the square is that the old tram Nr.
 2 went through it.
 The tram line ran from Keleti Railway Station to Angyalföld.